LaQuay/marcvila.me/_projects/(4) Open Source Contributions.md

 name: Open Source Contributions
 tools: [Open Source]
 image:
-description: Brief list of Open Source contributions I have done.
+description: Selected open source contributions, mainly focused on improving documentation and developer experience.
 ---

-I use this space as a notebook of where I have contributed.
-I usually improve documentation, intending to make them clearer to readers.
-This notebook also serves to make visible what projects I have been working on.

-### 2021
+I regularly contribute to open source projects by improving documentation and clarifying usage, configuration, or architectural details.
+These contributions are usually driven by real-world usage, where missing or unclear documentation becomes a friction point.

+Rather than focusing on feature development, my contributions aim to improve **developer experience**, onboarding, and long-term maintainability of existing projects.

+---

-#### November - React Flow - Improve documentation
+### React Flow (2021)

-<q>A customizable React component for building interactive graphs and node-based editors.</q>
+**Documentation improvements** to clarify usage patterns and configuration options for a customizable React component used to build interactive graphs and node-based editors.

-<a href="https://github.com/wbkd/react-flow/pull/2549" target="_blank">https://github.com/wbkd/react-flow/pull/2549</a>
+- <a href="https://github.com/wbkd/react-flow/pull/2549" target="_blank">Pull request</a>

-### 2020

-#### December - home-assistant.io - Improve documentation

-<q>ThingsBoard allows you to create rich IoT Dashboards for data visualization and remote device control in real-time.</q>
+---

+### Home Assistant Documentation (2020)

+**Documentation improvements** to the official Home Assistant website, focusing on clarity and consistency for integrations and platform usage.

-<a href="https://github.com/home-assistant/home-assistant.io/pull/15851" target="_blank">https://github.com/home-assistant/home-assistant.io/pull/15851</a>
+- <a href="https://github.com/home-assistant/home-assistant.io/pull/15851" target="_blank">Pull request</a>

-#### August - thingsboard.github.io - Improve documentation

-<q>ThingsBoard allows you to create rich IoT Dashboards for data visualization and remote device control in real-time.</q>
+---

+### ThingsBoard Documentation (2020)

+**Documentation improvements** for an open-source IoT platform, clarifying dashboard configuration and usage details.

-<a href="https://github.com/thingsboard/thingsboard.github.io/pull/407" target="_blank">https://github.com/thingsboard/thingsboard.github.io/pull/407</a>
+- <a href="https://github.com/thingsboard/thingsboard.github.io/pull/407" target="_blank">Pull request</a>

-#### April - vimagick / dockerfiles - Improve documentation

-Improve the documentation for deploying a NodeRed in Docker.
+---

+### Dockerfiles – Node-RED (2019)
+Improved documentation for deploying **Node-RED** using Docker, focusing on configuration and practical deployment details.

-<a href="https://github.com/vimagick/dockerfiles/pull/132" target="_blank">https://github.com/vimagick/dockerfiles/pull/132</a>
+- <a href="https://github.com/vimagick/dockerfiles/pull/132" target="_blank">Pull request</a>

+---

-### 2019
+### eventsource-android (2019)

-#### February - eventsource-android - Improve documentation

-<q>An Android EventSource (SSE - Server Sent Events) Library</q>
+Documentation improvements for an Android **Server-Sent Events (SSE)** client library, helping clarify integration and usage patterns.

-<a href="https://github.com/tylerjroach/eventsource-android/pull/17" target="_blank">https://github.com/tylerjroach/eventsource-android/pull/17</a>
+- <a href="https://github.com/tylerjroach/eventsource-android/pull/17" target="_blank">Pull request</a>

+---

-### 2018
+### eve-sqlalchemy (2018)

-#### November - eve-sqlalchemy - Improve documentation

-<q>Powered by Eve, SQLAlchemy and good intentions this extension allows to effortlessly build and
-deploy highly customizable, fully featured RESTful Web Services with SQL-based backends.</q>
+Multiple documentation improvements for an extension combining **Eve**, **SQLAlchemy**, and RESTful API development, clarifying setup and configuration details.

-<a href="https://github.com/pyeve/eve-sqlalchemy/pull/187" target="_blank">https://github.com/pyeve/eve-sqlalchemy/pull/187</a><br/>
+- <a href="https://github.com/pyeve/eve-sqlalchemy/pull/187" target="_blank">Pull request</a>
-<a href="https://github.com/pyeve/eve-sqlalchemy/pull/189" target="_blank">https://github.com/pyeve/eve-sqlalchemy/pull/189</a>
+- <a href="https://github.com/pyeve/eve-sqlalchemy/pull/189" target="_blank">Pull request</a>